rfsilva13/atomkit/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Tests](https://img.shields.io/badge/tests-37%20passed-brightgreen)

-**Code-Agnostic Atomic Physics Made Simple**
+## AtomKit: Code-Agnostic Atomic Physics

-AtomKit is a modern Python framework for atomic structure calculations and spectroscopic data analysis that works seamlessly with multiple atomic physics codes.
-Think of it as a universal translator and analysis platform for atomic physics—define your physics once, run it anywhere, analyze it consistently.
+AtomKit is a modern Python framework for atomic structure calculations and spectroscopic data analysis.
+It acts as a universal translator and a unified analysis platform, allowing you to define your physics calculations once and run them across multiple atomic physics codes.

-## Why AtomKit?
+### Why Use AtomKit?

-**🔬 Physics First, Code Second**
+AtomKit's design philosophy is **"Physics First, Code Second."** It abstracts the underlying code implementation, letting you focus on the physics.

-- Define atomic calculations in physical terms (coupling schemes, transition types, configurations)
+---

-- Automatically translate to code-specific formats (AUTOSTRUCTURE, FAC, GRASP, etc.)
+### Core Features

-- Switch between codes without rewriting your workflow
+#### 🔬 Physics-First Abstraction

-**📊 Unified Analysis Pipeline**
+* **Define Calculations Physically:** Structure your problem using high-level physical terms (e.g., coupling schemes, transition types, configurations) instead of code-specific syntax.
-- Parse outputs from different codes into consistent formats
+* **Agnostic Workflow:** Automatically translate your physics definitions into the specific input formats for various supported codes (e.g., AUTOSTRUCTURE, FAC, GRASP).
-- Compare results across multiple codes seamlessly
+* **Interchangeable Codes:** Seamlessly switch between different atomic codes without needing to rewrite your entire workflow.

-- Generate publication-ready plots and tables
+#### 📊 Unified Analysis & Visualization
-- Export data for radiative transfer codes, databases, and modeling platforms
+* **Agnostic Parsing:** Ingest and parse the outputs from different codes into a single, consistent, and easy-to-use data structure.

-**🎯 Production Ready**
+* **Comparative Analysis:** Directly compare results (e.g., energy levels, transition probabilities) from multiple codes in one environment.
-- Battle-tested with official AUTOSTRUCTURE test suite
+* **Data Visualization:** Generate a wide range of analysis plots and publication-ready tables directly from the unified data objects.

-- Used for stellar atmosphere modeling and plasma diagnostics
+#### 🎯 Versatile Data Export
-- Comprehensive test coverage and validation
+* **Standardized Output:** Export your processed and analyzed data into common formats.
-- Clean, maintainable, well-documented codebase
+* **Cross-Platform Integration:** Create outputs ready for use in other scientific platforms, including radiative transfer codes, plasma modeling suites, and spectroscopic databases.

 ## Core Capabilities